sfigg/commercialization-public/customize/desktop/customize-the-taskbar.md

 You can pin up to three additional apps to the taskbar.
 There are two methods to do this:

--   **Taskar Layout XML** method (recommended)
+-   **Taskar Layout Modification XML** method (recommended)
     -   Supports multivariant images; you can specify different sets of taskbar layouts for different regions.
     -   Uses a single XML file.
     -   Is the only method that allows you to add UWP apps to the taskbar.
     -   In the examples below, the file name “TaskbarLayoutModification.xml” is used, however, you can choose any name you like.

 -   **Classic Unattend method** (still supported in Windows 10, but marked as deprecated, and may not be available in future builds)
-    -   Uses the Unattend stting: [TaskbarLinks](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-taskbarlinks)
+    -   Uses the Unattend setting: [TaskbarLinks](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-taskbarlinks)

 ## Taskbar links and ordering

-The taskbar starts with the following links: **Start**, **Search**, or **Task View**, plus four additional Windows-provided links: Mail, Edge, File Explorer, and Store.
-OEMs can add up to three additional pinned apps.
+The taskbar starts with the following links: **Start**, **Search**, and **Task View**, plus four additional Windows-provided links: Mail, Edge, File Explorer, and Store.
+These pins cannot be removed or replaced.

-The **Start**, **Search**, **Task View**, and Windows-provided pins cannot be removed or replaced.
+OEMs can add up to three additional pinned apps to the taskbar.

 For left-to-right languages, the taskbar icons are ordered from left to right (Start, Search, Task View, Windws-provided Pins, OEM-provided pins, Mail).
 For right-to-left languages, the taskbar icons are in the opposite order, with the right-most element being **Start**.

 ## Add a default path

-To use the Taskbar Layout XML files in Windows, you’ll need to add a registry key (LayoutXMLPath) to the image, and then generalize and recapture the image.
+To use a Taskbar Layout Modification XML file in Windows, you’ll need to add a registry key (LayoutXMLPath) to the image, and then generalize and recapture the image.
 The registry key must be processed before the specialize configuration pass.
 This means you won’t be able to simply add the registry key by using Synchronous Commands/FirstLogonCommands unless you plan to generalize the image afterwards.

 You can use any name or file location by defining this in the registry key; the filename and path to TaskbarLayoutModification.xml is not required.
 The other shortcut files, apps, and the Taskbar Layout Modification file itself can be changed at any time through regular imaging techniques.
 You can add this registry key to all your images, even if you intend to add taskbar links using the Classic Unattend method.